 Running Git Commands

-You can also just run normal Git command appended onto vcsh repo-name
+You can also just run normal Git command appended onto vcsh repo-name.
+For example, git log.

 $ vcsh config-bash log commit bd775543cbaeca89c20b5dad421f15b1cb02da45 (HEAD -> master, origin/master) Author: Andrew Pike <[email protected]> Date: Sat Apr 28 20:35:44 2018 +0100 Added ll alias to .bashrc commit 5c9f459ed14de5e677e02f9eff7d3c749ddb07c8 Author: Andrew Pike <[email protected]> Date: Sat Apr 28 20:09:29 2018 +0100 Added .bash_profile commit 08acbe7e6d7b483e9dc0a4b748dada50f195cc09 Author: Andrew Pike <[email protected]> Date: Sat Apr 28 19:22:36 2018 +0100 My initial bash config